We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Getting a good night’s sleep is crucial for mental and physical health.
 People who sleep on their sides may find that they need pressure point relief for their hips, lower back, and shoulders.

-- Best all-foam mattress for side sleepers: Tuft & Needle Nod
+- Best all-foam mattress: Tuft & Needle Nod

-- Best affordable mattress for side sleepers: Sleep Innovations Shea Memory Foam Mattress
+- Best affordable mattress: Sleep Innovations Shea Memory Foam Mattress

 People can look for certifications that show whether sustainable, ethical materials and labor went into a mattress.
 Some common certifications include: